 When it comes to selecting a new VoIP provider, the options will seem limitless.
 Between cable providers offering a VoIP service, or dedicated residential VoIP and Hosted PBX providers, there certainly is a lot to choose from.
-On top of all that, there exists another option as well – something that can help cut down the cost of your phone service even more.
+On top of all that, there exists another option as well – something that can help cut down the cost of your office or home phone service even more.
 The Ooma Telo, while not the only device of this kind in existence, is an example of that third option which can be used for home or small business VoIP.

 While the Ooma Telo does come with its own set of benefits, its also not without some drawbacks as well.
 We decided to focus on some of the most compelling benefits and drawbacks of the Ooma phone solution to offer a more complete look at the solution.
 The first thing we will start with in this Ooma review are the positives.

 Why Choose Ooma Telo?